GOP senators move to prevent Biden’s $1.2 trillion infrastructure bill from benefiting China

 Another amendment being offered to ensure China does not benefit from the U.S. tax dollars is not directly related to infrastructure.
 That amendment, offered by GOP Sen. Marsha Blackburn of Tennessee, would prevent federal employees from downloading and having “Chinese digital currency” on taxpayer-funded devices.

-China is poised to be the first major economy to unveil a digital currency ahead of its hosting of the 2022 Olympics.
+China is poised to be the first major economy to roll out a digital currency ahead of the 2022 Winter Olympics in Beijing.
 Intelligence experts, however, say the program could be used to curtail domestic political dissent and capture information from users.

-Mrs. Blackburn fears that federal employees attending the 2022 Winter Olympics will opt to use the digital currency for convenience, and thus expose the U.S.’s cybersecurity infrastructure to China.
+Mrs. Blackburn fears that federal employees attending the 2022 Winter Olympics will use the digital currency for convenience, and thus expose the U.S.’ cybersecurity infrastructure to China.

 “Communist China uses the digital yuan to track and surveil not just its citizens, but anyone who utilizes the currency,” she said.
 “Allowing federal employees to utilize the digital yuan would provide Beijing with yet another opportunity to spy and steal from the U.S. Once China is in your wallet, they will never leave.”

 Mrs. Blackburn and the other lawmakers say such changes are required to the deal to prevent China from benefiting from U.S. tax dollars.
-Some lawmakers are also looking to tighten the package’s ‘buy American’ mandates.
+Some lawmakers are also looking to tighten the package’s “buy American” mandates.

-As currently written, the legislation gives federal bureaucrats wide discretion to grant waivers requiring that infrastructure projects rely on domestic resources and construction materials.
+The legislation gives federal bureaucrats wide discretion to grant waivers requiring that infrastructure projects rely on domestic resources and construction materials.

 It is unclear if such an amendment or those offered by Sens.
-Blackburn, Barrasso and Kennedy will be adopted.
+Blackburn, Barrasso or Kennedy will be adopted.

 Senate Democrats are pushing for a final vote on the infrastructure package this week, but no agreement has been made about how many hours will be given for debate or how many amendments will be accepted.